RCPRG-ros-pkg/velmwheel/readme.md

   - low-level drivers for all devices present in the robot
   - gazebo-11-based simulation of the robot with RVIZ support
   - set of middleware ROS nodes providing basic controls and processing of sensorical data
-  - *roslaunch*-based, highly-parametrizable bringup system covering all components of the system
+  - *roslaunch*-based, highly-parametrizable bringup system covering all components of the environment
   - set of *bash* scripts automating system-setup for the project as well as providing some handy tools speeding-up building and bringup process

 # Content

 The project has been structured in a way that mimics ralationships between individual components of the system.
 Each source file in the project has been well-documented using doxygen/sphinx convention.
-The following provides bird-eye view of the project's structure:
+The following list provides bird-eye view of the project's structure:

   - `extern`: submodule repositories that the project depends on
   - `scripts`: set of *bash* scripts automating system-setup and providing command-line tools speeding-up regular workflow